frareb/devRate/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There was 1 NOTE with win-builder (devel and release):
+There was 1 NOTE with win-builder (devel):

 * Maintainer: 'Rebaudo Francois <francois.rebaudo@ird.fr>'
 => OK